Discover more from Football Archaeology

 After WWI, Eisenhower coached at the top of the service football ranks during a time the top service teams competed with big-time college programs.
 In 1921, he led Camp Meade's Tank School team to the title in the Army’s Third Corps league and then formed a Corps all-star team to take on the Quantico Marines for the East Coast service championship.
 Before a crowd of 20,000 that included Vice President Coolidge, General John Pershing, and the Assistant Secretary of the Navy, Franklin D. Roosevelt, Ike’s team fell 20-0.

 Eisenhower was stationed in Panama in 1924 when he was ordered back to the U.S. to be the Third Corps’ backfield coach, orders he complied with but did not desire.
 Prior to the 1924 service championship game, President Coolidge donated the sterling silver President’s Cup to present to the game’s winner each year.
 The Third Corps team once again met the Quantico Marines for the championship and fell hard, losing 47-0.

 Eisenhower’s last known coaching stint came in 1926.
 By then, the Army had focused its competitive football efforts at Fort Benning in Georgia.
 Once again, Ike’s team took on the Marines, but the Devil Dogs bested Fort Benning, 27-7, so Mrs. Coolidge awarded the cup to the Marines.

-Eisenhower rose to become the Supreme Commander of Allied Forces in Europe during WWII, became the President of Columbia University in 1948, and was elected President in 1952.
+Eisenhower became the Supreme Commander of Allied Forces in Europe during WWII, became the President of Columbia University in 1948, and was elected President in 1952.